 Performance appraisals are intended to reward strong performance and address problems as they arise.
 With this in mind, be receptive to supporting employees whether they need improvement or are ready to learn new skills.
 That shows that you are interested and invested in employees’ success at work.Conduct better #PerformanceReviews by offering support to struggling employees and growth opportunities to those ready for the next step in their careers.
 Get more #EmployeeReview tips from @ClearCompany:

 For example, if a salesperson needs to strengthen their soft selling skills, explore internal mentoring or additional training.
 Create a plan to work on the skill and be sure to follow up on progress.
 If an HR specialist wants to earn SHRM certification, discuss how your business can help them achieve that goal.
 It’s worth your while to do so: employee retention is 34% higher when they have access to professional development opportunities.

 How to Conduct Successful Performance Reviews as a Manager

 Employee evaluations seem like a daunting task, but investing time and effort in performance management processes that work will pay off in the long run.
 You’ll experience improved performance, stronger relationships with team members, and employees who are motivated to do their best at work.

-Want to conduct better performance reviews that create more A Players in 2022?
-Take the first step toward more effective performance conversations with a personalized demo of ClearCompany’s Performance Management Suite.
+Want to have better performance conversations and create more A-players in 2024?
+Take the first step toward more effective reviews with a personalized demo of ClearCompany’s Performance Management software.
 Sign up for your free demo today.